telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/word-and-excel-export/excel-format-(html-based).md

 *The file you are trying to open, 'Filename.xls', is in a different format than specified by the file extension.
 Verify that the file is not corrupted and is from a trusted source before opening this file.
 Do you want to open the file now?*
 ![](images/grd_excel_warning.png)

-The cause of this warning message is explained in details in the following blog posts:
+The cause of this warning message is explained in detail in the following blog posts:

 [MSDN blogs: Excel 2007 Extension Warning On Opening Excel Workbook from a Web Site](http://blogs.msdn.com/vsofficedeveloper/pages/Excel-2007-Extension-Warning.aspx)